IB Economics Diagrams (2026): The Complete Exam-Ready Library for SL and HL

 What makes a good IB Economics diagram?

-What's the difference between SL and HL diagrams?
+What is the difference between SL and HL diagrams in IB Economics?